 What is Osteoarthritis of the Knee?

-Osteoarthritis occurs when there is a narrowing of joint space.
+Osteoarthritis (OA) occurs when there is a narrowing of the joint space.
 Cartilage breaks down over time and leaves less space inside of the joint.
 Have you ever heard of the term “bone-on-bone?”
 This is what it is referring to.

 What Treatments are Available for Knee Osteoarthritis?

+There are a variety of treatment options for knee osteoarthritis.
 Your doctor can help determine the best course of action based on your presentation.
 Here are some available options:

 Conservative Approach

-- Physical therapy (see some exercises to try below!)
+- Physical therapy (try these exercises here!)

 - Cortisone injections